clodbe0/MDEF22/docs/temr1/02-Bio&Agri Zero.md

-#Bees get stressed
+#Honeybees get stressed
-And why bees get stressed?
+Why honeybees get stressed?
 And does stress affect colony collapse disorder?

 Stress: noun - a state of mental or emotional strain or tension resulting from adverse or demanding circumstance // great worry caused by a difficult situation, or something that causes this condition // physiological concept that allows organisms to respond to adverse environmental pressures.

-And yes, not just humans and other mammals can feel stressed, but also bees.
+And yes, not just humans and other mammals can feel stressed, but also honeybees.

 The articles that I want to discuss claims that *Bees get stressed at work too and it might be causing colony collapse*, (published in June 2018 by The Conversation).